By Julie Hood

 Commercials #2 and #3: Olay #MakeSpaceForWomen and Little Caesar’s Better than Sliced Bread

 I really wanted to love the Olay commercial.
-As a women who studied math and computer science, I really wanted this commercial to work.
+As a woman who studied math and computer science, I really wanted this commercial to work.

 But it really didn’t.